Home Lads Home

 Our name originates from the King's Pond in Alton Hampshire and therefore reflects both our nautical incompetence and our base of operations.

 We practise every Monday from 8.00 - 10.00pm during school term time and you are welcome to join us if you want to try out shanty singing or to get a flavour of our character before making a booking.
-We are very grateful to various pubs, currently The Royal Oak at Hollywater, The Three Horseshoes at Worldham and The Fox in Farnham for providing quiet(!) rooms in which to practise.
+We are very grateful to various pubs, currently The Sandrock in Farnham, The Three Horseshoes at Worldham and The Red Lion at Oakhanger for providing quiet(!) rooms in which to practise.
 Phone The Captain for details as we move about a bit.

 Practice night invariably involves a fair amount of laughter and ribaldry - see The Craic.